 Don Everly, Everly Brothers Singer, Dead at 84, Cause of Death Not Released

 Rock 'n roll legend Don Everly passed away on Saturday, his family told reporters from The Los Angeles Times.
-Everly was the last surviving member of The Everly Brothers, and he was 84 years old.
+He was 84.
+Everly was the last surviving member of The Everly Brothers.
 So far, his cause of death has not been publicly revealed.

 Some of the Everly Brothers' most notable hits included "Bye Bye Love," "Wake Up Little Susie," "All I Have to Do Is Dream" and "Problems."
 They were among the first group of artists to be inducted into the Rock & Roll Hall of Fame when it was established in 1986, putting them in such company as Chuck Berry, Elvis Presley, Little Richard, Buddy Holly and Jerry Lee Lewis.